jstrieb/hackernews-button/README.md

   is highly imperfect.
 There will inevitably be false negatives in Bloom filter results.
 Suggestions for improving canonicalization in general, or for specific sites, are welcome!
+- If the button is clicked, Algolia search tries to return the "best" submission for a given URL.
+Often this is not the latest submission, but the one with the most points.

 # Support the Project